Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 If your dog has been vomiting repeatedly, your main focus should be re-hydrating your dog.
 Many dog owners are concerned about their dogs not eating when their stomach is upset.
-However, the real, main issue in this case is not drinking.
+However, the real, main issue of vomiting is not drinking.
 Dogs can survive without eating for several days, but lack of water is what can kill them fast.

 As with humans and other animals, it happens when the body is deprived of sufficient fluid.
 This happens when dogs refuse to eat or drink for some time, are exposed to heat, develop a fever, vomit repeatedly or have diarrhea, or even worse, vomiting and diarrhea at the same time.
 Left untreated, dehydration has the potential to cause organ failure and possibly death.

 The process of rehydrating your dog can be done at home for mild cases, but there are times when it will be necessary to see your vet to get him re-hydrated.
 In the following paragraphs, we will look at how dogs can be rehydrated, signs of trouble, when to see the vet, and what the vet does to help your dog get those fluids back in check.

 Signs of Dehydration in Dogs

 There are several signs of dehydration you must learn to recognize.
 Of course, ideally, you should do your best to prevent your dog from getting to this point.
 We will look at how to prevent dehydration in the next paragraph.
-Let's take a look now at the signs depicting a dehydrated dogs.
+Let's take a look now at the signs depicting a dehydrated dog.